Miron Muslić

-Miron Muslić (born 14 September 1982) is a Bosnian-Austrian professional football manager and former player who is the current manager of 2.
-Bundesliga club Schalke 04.
+Miron Muslić (born 14 September 1982) is an Austrian and Bosnian professional football manager and former player who is the current manager of Bundesliga club Schalke 04.

 Club career

-Muslić came to Austria with his family during the turmoil of the Bosnian war and started playing football in the academy of FC Wacker Innsbruck in 1994 at the age of twelve.
-After the club disbanded, he played for Wacker Innsbruck from 1999.
+Muslić came to Austria with his family during the turmoil of the Bosnian war and started playing football in the academy of Wacker Innsbruck in 1994 at the age of twelve.
+After the club disbanded, he played for Tirol Innsbruck from 1999.
 In October 2000, he moved to the second division club Wörgl.
 He made his debut for Wörgl in the second division in March 2001, when he was substituted for Markus Unterrainer at half-time on matchday 24 of the 2000–01 season against First Vienna.

 Muslić moved to Novalja in Croatia for the 2002–03 season.
 After a season abroad, he returned to Wörgl in 2003.
 In September 2003, he scored his first second league goal in a 2–2 draw against BSV Juniors.
 With Wörgl, he was relegated from the second-highest division in the 2004–05 season.

 He then moved to third division club SVG Reichenau for the 2005–06 season, for whom he played 18 games.
 In the summer of 2006, he joined league rivals Hall.
 In the 2006–07 season, he scored 21 goals in 29 games for Hall in the Regionalliga West.
 He moved to Bundesliga club SV Ried for the 2007–08 season.
 He made his Bundesliga debut in July 2007, coming on as an 83rd-minute substitute for Jovan Damjanović on matchday three of that season against Austria Kärnten.

 After four games in the Bundesliga, Muslić moved to third division club Gmunden during the winter break of the 2007–08 season.
 With Gmunden, he was relegated to the OÖ Liga at the end of the season.
 He joined league rivals ATSV Sattledt for the 2010–11 season.
 With Sattledt, he was relegated from the fourth-highest division in 2012.
 He then joined fifth-tier Union Weißkirchen in the summer of 2012, with whom he was promoted to the OÖ Liga in 2014.
 After finishing second in the scoring charts in the 2012–13 season with 24 goals in 26 games, he became the top scorer in the fifth-tier Landesliga Ost in the 2013–14 season, with 31 goals in 24 appearances.

 He returned to Ried for the 2015–16 season, where he joined the amateur team.
 He ended his active career after the 2016–17 season.